First-Year students live in one of five residence halls that make up the First-Year Experience (FYE) Area

 Braun was built in 1962, the hall is co-ed with single-gender floors.

 Chilcott Hall was built in 1959.
-Consisting of two single gender floors, this building is made up of double and triple rooms.
+Consisting of two gender neutral floors, this building is made up of double and triple rooms.

 Built in 1956, this co-ed hall has three floors housing.
 Floors are single-gender.